"In helping others, we shall help ourselves, for whatever good we give out completes teh circle and comes back to us."

 This program offers an opportunity for young ladies to learn about good self-esteem, the importance of taking action for their health and of giving back to the community.
 For the more than 172 young ladies that make up the 2013-2014 Spirit Girls, which represent 32 schools from Forrest General's 19-county service area, the hours of community service contributed through various events provided a chance to make lasting contributions to their community, as well as lasting friendships.

-"As we continue to grow the Spirit of Women program, we feel it is important to reach today's young ladies so that they will mature into healthy young women," said Millie Swan, Director of Marketing and Physician Relations and Spirit of Women Director at Forrest General.
+"As we continue to grow the Spirit of Women program, we feel it is important to reach today's young ladies so that they will mature into healthy young women," said Millie Swan, Chief Marketing & Medical Staff Services Officer at Forrest General.
 "The Spirit Girls program allows young ladies to give back to the community, participate in fun, hip events and at the same time, along with their mothers, focus on education and important issues facing today's teenagers."

 During the school year, the Spirit Girls host and assist with events to help them develop a broader perspective and lifelong social skills while contributing to the local community.
 Organizers of the program say they are always looking for additional events to broaden participants' horizons, and invite organizations to submit requests for assistance from Spirit Girls at their upcoming events.
 Organizations can request the assistance of the Spirit Girls by filling out a Spirit Girl Assistance Request form at least 30 days in advance.
 All details of the event must be written on the form and will be discussed before the event is approved.
 To obtain an event assistance request form and/or for more information on the Spirit Girls or Spirit of Women call Forrest General Marketing and Communications at 601-288-1300.